 I get this question quite a lot, and I believe it is important to explain the value of good wedding photography, as well as the reason it costs what it does.
-I’m talking about the average price for wedding photography here, which in the UK is between £1200-1400 for mid range weddings.
+I’m talking about the average price for wedding photography here, which in the UK is between £800-1400 for mid range weddings.
 So I’m going to talk about the value of wedding photography first and then go into the costs.
-It should be noted that compared to the US, where wedding photographers charge $5000 routinely for mid range weddings in some areas, the UK is actually pretty cheap.
+It should be noted that compared to the US, where wedding photographers charge $5000 routinely for mid range weddings in some areas, the UK is actually not that expensive for wedding photography.

 It’s a family thing

 Your wedding photography is not just for you.
 Think about your parent’s wedding photos, or your grandparent’s wedding photos, and the value they hold.
 They are priceless, especially when the people in them are gone.
 I don’t want to be morbid about this, but there have been numerous occasions when wedding clients have said to me, sometimes years after their wedding, that I captured some of their favourite photos of people who are no longer around.
 For your children and grandchildren, these photos may mean even more than they do to you, so yeah, wedding photography is important.
 Your wedding is one of the few occasions in your life when almost all your nearest and dearest, both friends and family, are in one place, and its important to capture those moments when everyone is together and ( hopefully ) having a great time.